evo-biomech/replicAnt/docs/04_Generating_your_first_dataset.md

       > **NOTE** : *The **ground plane** is the lowest hierarchical level, meaning all elements placed on top of it will also be regenerated every time it is updated.
 The scattered assets in turn influence the placement of the subjects of colony.
-Therefore, the lower in this list the element appears, the more frequently (corresponding to lower values) it should be updated to be computationally efficient.
+Therefore, the lower in this list the element appears, the more seldomly (corresponding to lower values) it should be updated to be computationally efficient.
 As all materials and the camera placement and parameters are updated at every iteration, high variability can be achieved even with infrequent updates of **ground plane** and **scatterers**.*